ydb-platform/ydb/ydb/docs/en/core/recipes/ydb-sdk/tx-control.md

----
-title: "Overview of the code recipe for setting up the transaction execution mode in {{ ydb-short-name }}"
-description: "In this article, you will learn how to set up the transaction execution mode in different SDKs to execute queries against {{ ydb-short-name }}."
----

 # Setting up the transaction execution mode

 To run your queries, first you need to specify the [transaction execution mode](../../concepts/transactions.md#modes) in the {{ ydb-short-name }} SDK.